I have heard the BIG question posed at EVERY writer's conference I have been to that included picture books.

 Okay, that makes a lot of sense, "BUT MY PROJECT IS UNIQUE AND DIFFERENT!
 SURELY THIS DOESN'T APPLY TO ME?!"

-other two guests joining a very enviable and elusive club of people: those who have won the coveted Newbury and Caldecott.
+Thursday night, the best answer in my estimation to the BIG question was given by an editor who really, really, really knows her stuff.
+After all, she is largely responsible for the other two guests joining a very enviable and elusive club of people: those who have won the coveted Newbury and Caldecott.
 Dinah Stevenson, VP and Publisher of Clarion Books, a division of Houghton Mifflin, was asked the BIG question after Linda Sue Parks and David Weisner gave excellent presentations about the process of taking their ideas through many drafts, false starts and successes to becoming very enjoyable, readable, interesting and exciting books (see Weisner's video below and get yourself a signed copy of his new book ART AND MAX at The Tattered Cover!
 It is an awesome book and will surely secure Weisner the fourth Caldecott, you heard it here first!)

 SO, at the Tattered Cover near my home twenty three of us (three of us being Tattered Cover employees) sat listening to a Newbury winner, a three time, record setting Caldecott winner and Dinah Stevenson, editor for both of them.
 HOW FORTUNATE FOR THE FEW OF US WITHIN SPITTING DISTANCE TO GET TO ASK MORE THAN ONE QUESTION AND HAVE PERSONAL INTERACTION WITH THESE THREE GIANTS OF OUR WRITING COMMUNITY.